Neutrino meets ultralight dark matter: $\boldsymbol{0\nu\beta\beta}$ decay and cosmology: Cosmological evolution

 In the early Universe, the problem is ascribed to solving the evolution of classical field.
 Because the ultralight DM should be homogeneously produced, the evolution equation of Eq.~(\ref{eq:EOMphi}) can be recast to~\cite{Esteban:2021ozz}

 where $a$ is the scale factor, connected to the redshift $z$ via $a \equiv a^{}_{0}/(z+1)$ with $a^{}_{0}$ being the scale factor at present.
-Here, the neutrino distribution function simply follows $f^{}_{\nu}(a|\bm{p}|) = D^{}_{\nu}/(\mathrm{e}^{|\bm{p}| / T^{}_{\nu}(a)} + 1 )$ with the temperature $T^{}_{\nu}(a) \propto 1/a$ and the factor $D^{}_{\nu}=6$ accommodating three generations of neutrinos and antineutrinos.
+Here, the neutrino distribution function simply follows $f^{}_{\nu}(a|p|) = D^{}_{\nu}/(\mathrm{e}^{|p| / T^{}_{\nu}(a)} + 1 )$ with the temperature $T^{}_{\nu}(a) \propto 1/a$ and the factor $D^{}_{\nu}=6$ accommodating three generations of neutrinos and antineutrinos.
+Note that we require that the scalar acquires the shift-symmetry breaking terms, including its mass and coupling to neutrinos, after the Big Bang nucleosynthesis (and hence also the neutrino decoupling), otherwise the primordial element abundances will be significantly affected~\cite{Venzor:2020ova}.
+Thus, the distribution function $f^{}_{\nu}(a|p|)$ is the same as that in the standard case without scalar couplings.
 The source term on the right-hand side of Eq.~(\ref{eq:phiEvol}) modifies the evolution of a free scalar.
 Note that we have assumed the vacuum neutrino mass to be vanishing in the above equation, and a larger effect of neutrino source will be expected if the vacuum neutrino mass is taken into account.
+To simplify the analysis of cosmological effect, we have assumed the coupling matrix $g$ to be universal for all three neutrino flavors.
+The flavor indices are not given explicitly here, and $g$ will represent the general order of magnitude of the coupling matrix elements.
+We comment on the effect if the elements of $g$ are non-diagonal and hierarchical.
+In fact, because three flavors of neutrinos have a similar distribution function, the right-hand side of Eq.~(\ref{eq:phiEvol}) will always be dominated by the largest possible elements.
+For instance, suppose only the element $g^{}_{e\mu}$ ($= g^{}_{\mu e}$) to be non-zero, then we will have a similar source term as Eq.~(\ref{eq:phiEvol}) but with $g$ replaced by $g^{}_{e\mu}$, and the degrees of freedom are also reduced to $D^{}_{\nu}=2$.